Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

         - :literal:`massRateModels`

-            :literal:`std::map< std::string, boost::shared_ptr< MassRateModel > >` that associates a :class:`MassRateModel` to every body with mass that needs to be propagated.
+            :literal:`std::map< std::string, std::shared_ptr< MassRateModel > >` that associates a :class:`MassRateModel` to every body with mass that needs to be propagated.

         - :literal:`initialBodyMasses`